linode/docs/docs/applications/cloud-storage/freenas-blockstorage.md

 6. Press **Confirm** and the Wizard will complete the remaining configuration.

-## Enable SSH Root Login to Troubleshoot your FreeNAS Linode
+## Enable SSH Root Login (Optional)

 FreeNAS has SSH disabled by default.
-This closes some security exposure, but makes it difficult to troubleshoot issues from the command line.
+This is a more secure configuration, but makes it difficult to troubleshoot issues from the command line.

 1. Click the **Services** icon, then the wrench icon on the SSH line: